Hot Cross Buns: A Recipe Tradition for Easter

 Celebration Breads Around the Year

 I've become fascinated with the breads I call "Celebration Breads", ones often made just once a year to mark an occasion, often religious.
-It's a growing collection of recipes, from the Hot Cross Buns I've made for so many years to Armenian Easter Bread to the Latin Pan de Muerto for Day of the Dead in November.
+It's a growing collection of recipes, from these Hot Cross Buns I've made for so many years to Armenian Easter Bread to the Latin Pan de Muerto for Day of the Dead in November.

 HOT CROSS BUNS

-Hands-on time: 30 minutes to mix; 15 minutes to shape; unattended time to bake
+Hands-on time: 30 minutes to mix; 15 minutes to shape;

 Makes 24 large buns